Hyla96/whirlpool/README.md

 ## Whirlpool
-A data-driven programming language **developed for the recreational purpose of writing an interpreter**.
+A data-driven programming language **developed for the recreational purpose of writing fun software**.

 Inspired by the book [Writing an Interpreter in Go](https://interpreterbook.com/) by Thorsten Ball